 Popular talk show host and producer Andy Cohen had a spot on his lip checked out at the insistence of his friend.
 While previously addicted to tanning, he quickly changed the way he approached sun safety when he found out it was a melanoma.

 Bob Marley was a music industry giant known for his genre bending music.
 In 1981, however, he sadly passed away from a skin cancer that developed under his toenail.
 Due to its unusual position, it was discovered too late and reminded everyone to always check any unique spot with their dermatologist.

 Best known for her role as the lead in 1988 “Working Girl”, Melanie Griffith is also a survivor of multiple skin cancer cases, one from her nose and another from a different part of her face.

 While a tough and forbidding figure, US Senator John McCain has had multiple melanomas removed over the years.
 In 2017 he was diagnosed with a brain tumour and unfortunately passed away in 2018.

-Retired Olympic gold winning decathlete and American television personality, Caitlyn Jenner had a basal cell carcinoma removed from her nose.
-Now she asks her fans to always wear sunscreen to protect themselves from damaging UV radiation.
+Retired Olympic gold winning decathlete and American television personality Caitlyn Jenner had a basal cell carcinoma removed from her nose.
+Now she asks her fans always to wear sunscreen to protect themselves from damaging UV radiation.